RedHat Insights Connector

 Finding Data Validation

-Objective: Ensure that the total number of findings between RedHat and Exposure Management is consistent.
+Objective: Ensure that the number of findings in RedHat Insights aligns with the number of findings in Exposure Management.

 -